nearform/titus/docs/developers/packages/titus-frontend/README.md

 Titus frontend is structured as follows:

 * `build/` - your bundled application for production use.
-* `lighthouse/` - runs Google's [Lighthouse] to evaluate your application performance and accessibility.
 * `src/index.js` - main entry points and loads your React application and service worker.
 * `src/app.js` - your application root, load application wide providers here.
 * `src/router.js` - application routing powered by [react-router].